Cultural anthropology: Participant observation

-Participant observation has also raised ethical questions, since an anthropologist is in control of what they report about a culture.
+Participant observation has also raised ethical questions, since an anthropologist controls what they report about a culture.
 In terms of representation, an anthropologist has greater power than their subjects of study, and this has drawn criticism of participant observation in general.
 Additionally, anthropologists have struggled with the effect their presence has on a culture.
-Simply by being present, a researcher causes changes in a culture, and anthropologists continue to question whether or not it is appropriate to influence the cultures they study, or possible to avoid having influence.
+Simply by being present, a researcher causes changes in a culture, and anthropologists continue to question whether it is appropriate to influence the cultures they study or whether it is possible to avoid exerting influence.

 Ethnography

 In the 20th century, most cultural and social anthropologists turned to the crafting of ethnographies.
 An ethnography is a piece of writing about a people, at a particular place and time.
-Typically, the anthropologist lives among people in another society for a period of time, simultaneously participating in and observing the social and cultural life of the group.
+Typically, the anthropologist lives among people in another society for a period of time, simultaneously participating in and observing the group's social and cultural life.

-Numerous other ethnographic techniques have resulted in ethnographic writing or details being preserved, as cultural anthropologists also curate materials, spend long hours in libraries, churches and schools poring over records, investigate graveyards, and decipher ancient scripts.
-A typical ethnography will also include information about physical geography, climate and habitat.
+Numerous other ethnographic techniques have resulted in ethnographic writing or in the preservation of details, as cultural anthropologists also curate materials, spend long hours in libraries, churches, and schools poring over records, investigate graveyards, and decipher ancient scripts.
+A typical ethnography will also include information about physical geography, climate, and habitat.
 It is meant to be a holistic piece of writing about the people in question, and today often includes the longest possible timeline of past events that the ethnographer can obtain through primary and secondary research.

 Bronisław Malinowski developed the ethnographic method, and Franz Boas taught it in the United States.
 Boas' students such as Alfred L. Kroeber, Ruth Benedict and Margaret Mead drew on his conception of culture and cultural relativism to develop cultural anthropology in the United States.
 Simultaneously, Malinowski and A.R.
 Radcliffe Brown's students were developing social anthropology in the United Kingdom.
 Whereas cultural anthropology focused on symbols and values, social anthropology focused on social groups and institutions.
-Today socio-cultural anthropologists attend to all these elements.
+Today, sociocultural anthropologists attend to all these elements.

-In the early 20th century, socio-cultural anthropology developed in different forms in Europe and in the United States.
+In the early 20th century, sociocultural anthropology developed in different forms in Europe and in the United States.
 European "social anthropologists" focused on observed social behaviors and on "social structure", that is, on relationships among social roles (for example, husband and wife, or parent and child) and social institutions (for example, religion, economy, and politics).

 American "cultural anthropologists" focused on the ways people expressed their view of themselves and their world, especially in symbolic forms, such as art and myths.
 These two approaches frequently converged and generally complemented one another.
 For example, kinship and leadership function both as symbolic systems and as social institutions.
-Today almost all socio-cultural anthropologists refer to the work of both sets of predecessors and have an equal interest in what people do and in what people say.
+Today, almost all sociocultural anthropologists refer to the work of both sets of predecessors and have an equal interest in what people do and say.